fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-The percentage of flows being accepted by the _Rate Limiter_.
+The percentage of flows being accepted.

 </dd>
 </dl>